-The CtrlAltStudio Viewer is developed in order to try out and share a number of ideas, including: Oculus Rift support, stereoscopic 3D display, variable walk & fly speed, and Kinect for Windows control.
+The CtrlAltStudio Viewer is developed in order to try out and share a number of ideas, including: Oculus Rift support, stereoscopic 3D display, variable walk & fly speed, Xbox 360 controller support, and Kinect for Windows control.
 It is based on the Firestorm Viewer which it tracks closely.

-1.2 Release: Oculus Rift; Stereoscopic 3D; Variable Walk & Fly Speed; Kinect for Windows
+1.2.1 Release: Oculus Rift; Stereoscopic 3D; Variable Walk & Fly Speed; Xbox Controller, Kinect

 This enables you to have a look around in Second Life and OpenSim with your Oculus Rift headset.
 Some preliminary UI capability is provided.